GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The most important single aspect of software development is to be clear about what you are trying to build.
+> ### When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature.
 >
-> ~ *Bjarne Stroustrup*
+> ~ *Kent Beck*

 ---
 ## 🏎 Quick Facts